olliw42/mLRS-docu/docs/ELRS_RECEIVERS.md

 - Open a supported browser (Chrome, Edge, Opera, not Firefox) and navigate [here](https://esp.huhn.me/).
 - Click connect and select the serial port of your USB<>UART.
 - Upload the .bin file for your receiver and click program.
-- Once the firmware has been written sucessfully, power cycle the receiver.
+- Once the firmWare has been written sucessfully, power cycle the receiver.
 The LED should blink to indicate that it is looking for a connection.
     - Note: Binding can be done by holding down the button for four seconds.